agentlang-ai/agentlang-cli/readme.md

 The REPL provides an interactive environment where you can:

-- Execute AgentLang expressions in real-time
+- Execute Agentlang expressions in real-time
 - Test entity operations and workflows
 - Hot reload with `--watch` flag for rapid development
 - Access all loaded entities and functions

 ### 6. Generate UI from Specification

 Generate a complete React + TypeScript + Vite application from a UI specification using Claude AI:

 ```bash
 agent ui-gen [spec-file]